The Benefits of Kegel Exercises for Pregnancy and Labor

-Kegel exercises strengthen all the muscles supporting your uro-genital tract.
+The benefits of Kegel exercises are that they strengthen all the muscles supporting your uro-genital tract.
 Nature intends the pelvic floor muscles to relax somewhat during pregnancy to prepare for delivery of the baby.
 But if your pelvic floor is already weak you may find you have trouble with leaking of urine as your uterus grows and strains the muscles that support it and your bladder.
-Incontinence can continue after pregnancy, since these muscles are stretched to their utmost when you push out the baby.
+Incontinence can continue after pregnancy since these muscles are stretched to their utmost when you push out the baby.

 Make Birth Easier

 Kegel exercises can not only prevent or treat pregnancy incontinence, they can make birth itself easier–once you have practiced exercising your pelvic floor muscles, you’ll know how to release them.